odinuv/web/en/apv/articles/html/index.md

 in XML parser (because it is not able to recover in case of error and simply fails to process the page).
 Therefore the agile browsers started to interpret XHTML documents with HTML parser (to which they seemed malformed as well).
-An even grater confusion occurred, because it was unclear how the browsers interpret different documents.
+An even greater confusion occurred, because it was unclear how the browsers interpret different documents.
 To end it all, W3C finally agreed to start all over with HTML5.